Living The Gourmet

 Ingredient Breakdown

-I’m kicking up a beloved dish in my house today and giving it a wholesome twist with Van’s® for a nutritious and savory meal that can be enjoyed any time of day.
+I'm kicking up a beloved dish in my house today and giving it a wholesome twist with Van's for a nutritious and savory meal that can be enjoyed any time of day.

-1. Eggs – One of the key components to today’s recipe are the eggs.
+1. Eggs - One of the key components to today's recipe are the eggs.
 I prefer omelette-style over a soft scramble because the scrambled eggs will crumble.
 Give the eggs a gentle beating and fry in a very hot iron skillet with just a drizzle of olive oil.
-Season for taste if desired with just salt and pepper.
+Season to taste if desired with just salt and pepper.

-2. Cheese – For today’s recipe, I used a mixture of low-fat cheddar and low-fat mozzarella to keep things lightened up.
-I prefer shredded cheese over sliced for this so you get an even amount of melted goodness throughout the quesadilla.
+2. Cheese - For today's recipe, I used a mixture of low-fat cheddar and low-fat mozzarella to keep things lightened up.
+I prefer shredded cheese over sliced for this, so you get an even amount of melted goodness throughout the quesadilla.
 The combination of the cheddar and mozzarella is perfect.
-You can of course use one or the other if you don’t have both on hand, but I chose these two varieties because they are easily accessible.
+You can of course use one or the other if you don't have both on hand, but I chose these two varieties because they are easily accessible.

-3. Salsa- homemade and fresh – The highlight of this recipe is the homemade salsa.
-It’s simple to throw together, fresh, and delicious.
-It’s a perfect filling to make for omelettes or served on toast.
-In today’s case, it’s best served between two warm waffles and a generous amount of cheese.
+3. Salsa- homemade and fresh - The highlight of this recipe is the homemade salsa.
+It's simple to throw together, fresh, and delicious.
+It's a perfect filling to make for omelettes or serve on toast.
+In today's case, it's best served between two warm waffles and a generous amount of cheese.
 The best part is that it takes a minimal amount of time to make.

-4. Bacon – Because everything really is better with bacon, and of course you can’t have a breakfast quesadilla without it.
-I prefer mine baked rather than pan fried since I can drain any excess fat.
-Once it has a nice crisp, transfer to a paper napkin lined tray.
-Rather than serving strips of bacon, I crumbled it onto each quesadilla.
-5. Waffles – OK, now for my favorite part of today’s dish.
+1. Waffles - OK, now for my favorite part of today's dish.
 Who says waffles were a standalone ingredient?
-I’ve been making waffle sandwiches for a long time now and I’m excited to finally share a recipe with you that showcases just how versatile they can be.
-I am using the Van’s® Organic Waffles but this recipe can be naturally gluten-free by swapping for Van’s® Gluten Free Waffles, and if you’re just looking for a little extra nutrition, Van’s® Power Grains® Waffles are packed with 10g protein per serving and fiber.
-It has taken me a long time to find a brand that I am 100% satisfied with and I have finally found that with Van’s as their products cater to a variety of needs.
-They are Organic, Non GMO verified, free from any artificial flavors, allergy friendly (gluten-free, dairy free, and nut free varieties available) and Kosher.
+I've been making waffle sandwiches for a long time now and I'm excited to finally share a recipe with you that showcases just how versatile they can be.
+I am using the Van's Organic Waffles but this recipe can be naturally gluten-free by swapping for Van's Gluten Free Waffles, and if you're just looking for a little extra nutrition, Van's Power Grains® Waffles are packed with 10g of protein per serving and fiber.
+It has taken me a long time to find a brand that I am 100% satisfied with and I have finally found that with Van's as their products cater to a variety of needs.
+They are Organic, Non-GMO verified, free from any artificial flavors, allergy friendly (gluten-free, dairy free, and nut free varieties available) and Kosher.
 Their products offer a wide variety of flavors as well, so there is something for everyone to enjoy!
-Discover the vast line of Van’s wholesome products at your local Stop & Shop retailer in the organic & gluten free aisle!
-Aside from their well-loved waffle variety, Van’s also offers better-for-you snack options that are all gluten-free like their sandwich bars, snack bars, and crackers.
-I whipped up a quick guacamole alongside Van’s® Gluten Free Crackers which paired perfectly with quesadillas!
-The Van’s® Gluten Free Say Cheese!
-Crackers are my favorite snack to keep on hand as they are packed with whole grains and fiber but bursting with the cheesy flavor that I love.
+Discover the vast line of Van's wholesome products at your local retailer in the organic & gluten free aisle!

 Breakfast, Lunch, or Dinner